 - van Goyen, Jan.
 Pelkus Gate near Utrecht.
 Oil on panel, 1646

 - Velazquez, Diego.
 Juan de Pareja.
 Oil on canvas, 1650.
-Don't miss one of the few Velazquez paintings in the U.S. Explore an overview of one of the most famous painters in all Western of art history.
+Don't miss one of the few Velazquez paintings in the U.S. And explore an overview of him, one of the most famous painters in all Western of art history.

 Diego Velazquez.
 Juan Pareja, 1648.
 Oil on canvas, 32" by 27 1/2".
 Metropolitan Museum of Art, New York.
 Purchase, Fletcher Fund, Rogers Fund, and Bequest of Miss Adelaide Milton deGroot.